Self-Build Mortgages in Northern Ireland

 Can you get a self-build mortgage in Northern Ireland?

 Yes.
-For self-build properties in the UK – including Northern Ireland – this is usually the best way to borrow.
-Self-build mortgages are different from standard mortgages in that the money is released in tranches as the project develops – usually over a period of up to 18 months.
+Self–build mortgages are usually the best way to borrow for properties in the UK, including Northern Ireland.
+They are different from standard mortgages in that the money is released in tranches as the project develops, usually over a period of up to 18 months.

 Are they different from the rest of the UK?

 Sort of.
-In essence, the application process is exactly the same irrespective of where you live.
-But when looking for any type of mortgage in Northern Ireland, you will find your choice of lenders is limited compared with borrowers on the mainland UK.
+The application process is the same, irrespective of where you live.
+However, when looking for any type of mortgage in Northern Ireland, you will find that your choice of lender is limited compared with borrowers in the mainland UK.

-This can be exacerbated if your planned project is not in or around one of the major urban areas as some lenders won’t lend in certain Northern Irish postcodes.
+This can be exacerbated if your planned project is not in or around one of the major urban areas, as some lenders will not lend in certain Northern Irish postcodes.

 Add the self-build element into the mix, and your options are further restricted.
-That’s why it makes sense to speak to a broker who can help guide you through the complexities of self-build mortgages as well as one who is knowledgeable of the local market for the best deal available to you.
+That’s why it makes sense to speak to a broker who can help guide you through the complexities of self-build mortgages and one who is knowledgeable of the local market for the best deal available to you.

 Grants and schemes available